NONSERVICE-CONNECTED DISABILITY BENEFITS PLAN 2 & 3

 5.8.14 – PERS OFFSET

-FPDR Disability benefits will be offset by PERS Disability Benefits pursuant to Chapter 5 of the City Charter.
+FPDR Disability benefits will be offset by Public Employees Retirement System (PERS) disability benefits pursuant to Chapter 5 of the City Charter.

 5.8.15 – RECOVERY OF OVERPAYMENTS